mirceaadam/bug-free-pancake/README.md

 If not already implemented.

 ### Cloudflare implementation
-As udnerstood, already in discussion to be implemented.
+As I understood, already in discussion to be implemented.

 ### ECS IDEAS
 #### HealthCheck in ECS at the task level